See also "Statistics".

 Applications of algebraic and combinatorial methods to a selection of problems from coding theory, computability, information theory, formal languages, cybernetics and the social and physical sciences.

-Prerequisite: 12 ch in Math and/or Stat.
+Prerequisite: 12 ch in Mathematics and/or Statistics.

 |MATH3373||Introduction to Game Theory (Cross-Listed: ECON 4673)||3 ch (3C)|

-|MATH3383||Introduction to Mathematical Logic||3ch (3C)|
+|MATH3383||Introduction to Mathematical Logic||3 ch (3C)|

 The course introduces the basic concepts of mathematical logic, including the Axiom of Choice and its equivalents; propositional logic; languages and structures, axioms and theories, models; elements of model theory (Completeness, Compactness, Löwenheim-Skolem theorems, nonstandard models); theory of computability (ChurchTuring Thesis, recursive functions and sets, recursively enumerable sets, decision problems, the Halting Problem); Gödel's Incompleteness Theorems.